Joluck/WorldRWKV/README.md

 \[ English | [中文](README_zh.md) \]
 ## Introduction
 We aim to process information from all modalities using pure RWKV7 architecture.
 In future, we believe that WorldRWKV will achieve end-to-end cross-modal inference.
 By aligning representations of different modalities into one unified space, WorldRWKV could understand physical rules in reality; thus achieving World Model.
+This project is still in starting phase.
+Please join us to build this Repo.

 - Model Download：[HFModel](https://huggingface.co/WorldRWKV).
 - Demos：[Demo](https://shoumenchougou.github.io/testforvideo/)